Přísaha: History

+Foundation

 Šlachta became known to the public as the investigator in a political corruption scandal in 2013.
 Following media speculation in 2020 that he could found a new political party, Šlachta announced his new party at a press conference on 27 January 2021, stating that it would campaign against corruption, and would participate in the 2021 general election. Šlachta's party is named Přísaha, taken from the title of his autobiography, Třicet let pod přísahou (lit.
 'Thirty Years Under Oath'). Šlachta has also criticised the Czech government for its handling of the COVID-19 pandemic.

 Other figures involved in the party include Šlachta's former police colleagues Tomáš Sochr and Jiří Komárek.

+2021 parliamentary election

+For the 2021 parliamentary election, the party's manifesto focused on the handling of the COVID-19 pandemic, judicial reform, and prevention of illegal employment of migrants. Šlachta also proposed making ministers and bureaucrats liable for financial damage to the state.
+Přísaha also opposed the adoption of the Euro, pledged not to raise any taxes, and proposed several tax reductions, including slashing VAT rates.

+In May 2021, Přísaha rose above the 5% threshold in opinion polling for the first time.
+Several polls concluded just before the election also showed the party above the 5% line to achieve representation in the Chamber of Deputies.

+However, in the election itself, the party narrowly missed out on the threshold, receiving 4.68% of the total vote. Šlachta nonetheless argued that the result was a "big success", as the party won more votes than both "hundred-years old" parties, the Social Democrats (ČSSD) and the Communist Party.
+He also noted that, thanks to the result, the party secured about 63 million CZK in state funding.

+Some scholars and data journalists pointed out that Přísaha's vote share prevented the governing ANO 2011 from winning the election, and also contributed to ČSSD's failure to pass the threshold.